kbenoit/coursepack-bookdown/readme.md

 ## Authoring in Atom Text Editor

 To make changes to the course pack manuscript go ahead and open one of the Rmd files with a text editor of your choice.
+You can use any editor you prefer or that ships with your operating system.
 I use Atom, a text editor that is open source and supports syntax highlighting and Git integration.
 Two features that may come in handy for contributors.
 You can download it [here](https://atom.io).

 If you use Atom, I recommend you install the package "language-pfm".
 That will highlight elements of the manuscript text according to the authoring convention this process relies on.
 Another package you may find useful in order to have your writing experience free from distraction is "Zen".
 Both packages can be installed going to the menu bar of Atom Editor and clicking "Atom" > "Settings" > "+ Install" on the left-hand sidebar > enter the name of the package you want to install in the search field > hit Enter > find it in the search results that appear below and click "Install".
 Once you have done that, syntax highlighting will be in effect, no more action needed.
 To activate the distraction-free "zen" mode for writing, in the menu bar, go to "View" > "Toggle Command Palette" and enter "zen" into the search field that appears.
 In the search results right below click "Zen: Toggle".